 There is ongoing work to develop the indicator used to measure progress towards this target.
 Each of the four components of the indicator (policies, curricula, teacher education, and student assessment), are measured by a range of criteria which taken together are given a score between 0 and 1, where 1 entails full mainstreaming of the Global Citizenship Education (GCED) and Education for Sustainable Development (ESD).
 As of 2022, no data is currently available at the global or regional level.

-At a Nordic level, Denmark, Finland and Sweden took part in the first round of measuring this indicator (2017-2020).
-The data showed that as of now, only Sweden has fully mainstreamed GCED and ESD into their national education policies.
+At a Nordic level Denmark, Finland and Sweden took part in the first round of measuring this indicator (2017-2020).
+The data showed that only Sweden had fully mainstreamed GCED and ESD into their national education policies.